Wauja

-The Waura or Wauja (waujá) are an indigenous people of Brazil.
-Their language, Waura, is an Arawakan language.
-They live in the region near the Upper Xingu River, in the Xingu Indigenous Park, and had a population of 487 in 2010.
+The Wauja or Waura (Waurá: Waujá; Uaurás) are an indigenous people of Brazil.
+Their language, Waurá, is an Arawakan language.
+They live in the region near the Upper Xingu River, in the Xingu Indigenous Park in the state of Mato Grosso, and had a population of 487 in 2010.

 History

-The Waura and Mehinako, two Arawakan-speaking tribes native to the Upper Xingu River, are likely descendants of various tribes which came into the region in roughly the 9th or 10th century CE.
+The Wauja and Mehinako, two Arawakan-speaking tribes native to the Upper Xingu River, are likely descendants of various tribes which came into the region in roughly the 9th or 10th century CE.
 Archaeological records going back to the time between 1000 and 1600 suggest that the people living in the region were mostly sedentary, with relatively large communities.
 These villages were built around a central plaza, and were defended with ditches and palisades.
 Archaeological evidence from the region suggests a strong relationship with a band of Aruak tribes stretching from the Upper Xingu to modern day Bolivia.
 It is unknown what sort of relationship the Aruak-speaking people of the Upper Xingu River had with other, Carib-speaking tribes, although the current multiethnic order in the region was in place by the 18th century.

 German ethnologist Karl von den Steinen was the first European to record the existence of the Wauja tribe in 1884.
 He received hints that the tribe might exist (under the name Vaurá) by other indigenous peoples that he encountered on his expedition.
 He discovered exactly where they existed when given a map of the region by members of the Suyá tribe.

+Village

+The largest Wauja settlement is the village of Piyulaga.
+The village is centred on a square containing the kuwakuho ("house of the flutes); the surrounding residential homes are oval-shaped and made out of imperata brasiliensis, a type of tropical grass.
+Political meetings, rituals and festivals occur on the square.
+Traditionally, extended families consisting of blood relations resided in the same homes, though in modern times, most residences house one or two couples and their children.

+Leadership

+Leadership among the Wauja consists of the chieftain of the household (amunaw-mona) and chieftain of the village (amunaw-iyajo).
+A male leader is known as an amunaw, while a female leader is a amuluneju.
+To become amunaw-iyajo, it is necessary to be descended, through either parent, from a previous chieftain.
+The amunaw-iyajo is confirmed through a ritual called pohoka.
+A village can have no more than two chieftains, with the tradition being that they are the eldest son and the second son, with the eldest son being the main chieftain (putakananku wekeho).

+Work

+Traditionally, men are responsible for weaving baskets and collecting clay for the construction of ceramics.
+Women are responsible for grinding shells to mix clay, and for manually shaping clay pieces and painting them with pigments obtained from plants and fruits.
+Wauja pottery is often sold in the cities and is also used as a bargaining chip with other villages.